cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 # Preparing Bootstrap Configuration

-Bootstrapping a Cloudify manager is done by using [Manager Blueprints](reference-terminology.html#manager-blueprints) - these are standard Cloudify blueprints which have been constructed to bring up a management environment and topology on various providers and/or scenarios.
+Bootstrapping a Cloudify Manager is done by using [Manager Blueprints](reference-terminology.html#manager-blueprints) - these are standard Cloudify blueprints which have been constructed to bring up a Manager and its topology on various providers.

-First, clone the [Cloudify-Manager-Blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) repository from github, or copy your desired blueprint folder from there.
+First, clone the [Cloudify-Manager-Blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) repository from Github, or copy your desired blueprint folder from there.

 {% highlight bash %}
 mkdir -p ~/cloudify-manager